kevansizemore/gatsby-blog/content/blog_articles/blog/2010/04/03/an-april-fool-and-an-ipad/index.md

 Well, Aion was different but I have stopped playing.
 None of the people I know IRL play anymore and while the game is "pretty" and a little different concept than other MMO games, I have since reverted back to playing WoW.

-Which leads to the next chapter.... guild drama!
+Which leads to the next chapter... guild drama!

 I discovered that everyone I liked in my horde guild jumped ship due to some highly inappropriate behavior.
 As such I have recently switched guilds, and joined "Live and Let Die" as of last night.
 By the way, if anyone in the old guild Strength In Numbers (SlN) guild would like to buy the "slnguild.org" domain, let me know.
 It was nice to chat with some friends I hadn't heard from in a while.